openid/sharedsignals/openid-caep-event-types-1_0.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Required Event Claims {#required-event-claims}
-The following claims are required in all CAEP events defined in this specification.

-event_timestamp
-: REQUIRED, JSON number: the time at which the session revocation occurred.
-  Its value is a JSON number representing the number of milliseconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
-The receiver SHOULD reject events if this claim's value is in the future.

 # Optional Event Claims {#optional-event-claims}
 The following claims are optional unless otherwise specified in the event definition.

+event_timestamp
+: REQUIRED, JSON number: the time at which the event described by this SET occurred.
+Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.

 initiating_entity
 : OPTIONAL, JSON string: describes the entity that invoked the event.
 : Potential options:

-  - `admin`:    an administrative action resulted in the event
+  - `admin`:    an administrative action triggered the event

-  - `user`:     an end-user action resulted in the event
+  - `user`:     an end-user action triggered the event

-  - `policy`:   a policy evaluation resulted in the event
+  - `policy`:   a policy evaluation triggered the event

-  - `system`:   a system or platform assertion resulted in the event
+  - `system`:   a system or platform assertion triggered the event

 reason_admin
 : OPTIONAL, JSON string: an administrative message for logging and auditing